S3 method for class 'sento_measures'

 global sentiment indices.

-indicating if the original sentiment measures should be kept (i.e., the aggregated
+a logical indicating if the original sentiment measures should be kept (i.e., the aggregated

-sentiment measures will be added to the current sentiment measures as additional indices if do.keep = TRUE
+sentiment measures will be added to the current sentiment measures as additional indices if do.keep = TRUE).

 not used.

-object, with the aggregated sentiment
+If do.global = FALSE, a modified sento_measures object, with the aggregated sentiment

 measures, including updated information and statistics, but the original sentiment scores data.table